cybeats/sbomgen/tutorials/creating-package-sbom.md

 ## Introduction

-This tutorial illustrates how to create an SBOM for Linux packages, using distro2sbom.
+This tutorial illustrates how to create an SBOM for a distribution, using distro2sbom.

 ## Requirements